KhalidAYADI75/P5-TesterFonctionnaliteJava/README.md

-The release/V1.0.0 is the release that contains the following :
+The release/V2.0.0 is the latest release modified after the soutenance report
-- Bug Fix of unit tests
-- Bug Fix of integration tests
-- Implementation of the functionality : 30 mns free parking
-- Implementation of the functionality : Discount for recurrent user